MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 For information on the end-user experience, see [Enroll your iOS/iPadOS device in Intune by using ADE](../user-help/enroll-your-device-dep-ios.md).

 ## Re-enroll a device
-Complete these steps to re-enroll a device that already went though automated device enrollment.
+Complete these steps to re-enroll a device that already went through automated device enrollment.

 1. There are two options for resetting the device:
     * Wipe the device in the Microsoft Endpoint Manager admin center.